-Over 7 days of workshops at Speke Hall, Year 6 pupils from primary schools across South Liverpool will create a performance piece with acclaimed percussive guitar trio Ex-Easter Island Head, exploring stories from Liverpool’s past, and how those stories are connected to our lives today.
+Over 7 days of workshops at Western Approaches HQ, Year 6 pupils from primary schools across South Liverpool create a performance piece with acclaimed percussive guitar trio Ex-Easter Island Head, exploring stories from Liverpool’s past, and how those stories are connected to our lives today.

 The project also includes a unique trip to Liverpool Central Library and Record Office, for a behind-the-scenes tour, and exciting activities from some of the archivists who look after Liverpool’s many tales, for future generations.
-While there, participating children will be able to explore the stories they have uncovered at Speke Hall, and, at the end of the 7 days, they will perform their piece alongside Ex-Easter Island Head: once at Speke Hall, and again at Liverpool Central Library.
+While there, participating children are able to explore the stories they have uncovered at Western Approaches, and, at the end of the 7 days, they perform their piece alongside Ex-Easter Island Head, at Liverpool Central Library.